+Counsel must submit any request for a continuance or extension of time no later than five(5) court days prior to the expiration of the scheduled date.
 Requests for continuances will not be granted routinely.
-A stipulation to continue the date of any matter must be supported by a detailed declaration that demonstrates good cause as to why the change in the date is essential.
+A stipulation to continue the date of any matter must be supported by a detailed declaration that demonstrates good cause justifying the requested date change.
 The stipulation must also indicate whether there have been any previous requests for continuances and whether those requests were granted or denied by the court.
-Counsel requesting a continuance must electronically file a stipulation and lodge a proposed order including a detailed explanation of the grounds for the requested continuance.
+Counsel requesting a continuance must file a stipulation containing a detailed explanation of the grounds for the requested continuance as well as lodge a proposed order.

-If it is necessary to file an ex parte application seeking an extension of any deadlines, the application must be accompanied by a declaration setting forth the reasons for the requested extension of time.
+If it is necessary to file an ex parte application seeking an extension of a deadline, the application must be accompanied by a declaration setting forth the reasons for the requested extension of time.
 The declaration must also indicate whether there have been any previous requests for continuances and whether those requests were granted or denied by the court.